jnrndn/POLIJIC-programming-workshop/README.md

-# Class proyect
+# Class project

 This is a fullstak project for programming workshop 2

-the backend wil be in Java and for data base we're gonna use Oracle 11g
+* Java
+* Oracle 11g

+## Stay tunned, more info will be displayed here soon